 Duncan Robertson (born 1756, the youngest son of Robert Robertson and Janet (nee) Guild, became a medical practitioner in Scotland.

 Duncan Robertson is believed to have arrived in Jamaica by 1780.
-On 30 November 1787, now recorded as a 'surgeon', married the widow Ann Finlason (nee Luttman) (also of St Elizabeth).
+On 30 November 1787 and recorded as a 'surgeon', Duncan married the widow Ann Finlason (nee Luttman) (also of St Elizabeth).
 Ann was previously married to Thomas Finlason, a Jamaican planter (from 23 August 1774).
 It is not known (yet) if Thomas and Ann had had any children.
 Ann owned the 'Friendship' estate in the St Elizabeth area of Jamaica with her brother.
-Duncan acquired half the estate through his marriage to Ann and 'apparently bought out' the other half from Ann's brother.
+Duncan acquired half the estate through his marriage to Ann and apparently bought out the other half from Ann's brother.

 Note that the name 'Luttman' appears again below - it seems Duncan's nephew, also Duncan, decided to name one of his (mixed) sons Duncan Luttman Robertson.
 Is it possible that Ann Henegan, Duncan junior's later partner and a mulatto, was connected with Duncan senior's estate?